-Marybetts Sinclair has been a massage therapist for 42 years and is a former Emergency Medical Technician.
+MaryBetts Sinclair has been a massage therapist for 45 years and is a former Emergency Medical Technician.
 She has practiced massage in many different environments, including chiropractic and physical therapy clinics, health spas, private counseling offices, homeless shelters, camps for children, nursing homes, adult foster homes and Alzheimer’s care units.
-She has been uniquely privileged in being able to give massages to some of her local clients for almost three decades.
 Whether giving massages, doing research for her books, writing about massage or teaching, her experience as a working massage therapist informs all that she does.
 For example, it was not until she had been practicing massage for at least a decade that she began to understand how many of her clients had musculoskeletal issues that had begun in childhood, and therefore, how valuable pediatric massage could be.
-It was not until spending many years trying to help clients with chronic upper body tension, that she was able to understand how vision issues can undo the effect of massage in a very short time.
+It was not until spending many years trying to help clients with chronic upper body tension, that she came to understand how vision issues can undo the effects of massage in a very short time.

-Marybetts taught her first massage class in 1975, first infant massage class in 1983 and first pediatric massage class in 1991.
-She has taught massage at professional massage schools from Anchorage to Atlanta, at community colleges, hospitals, and for community organizations for medical foster parents, teen parents, low-income parents and parents of children with disabilities..
-She has also taught pediatric massage at many special programs for children with disabilities, including programs at local schools and therapy centers, institutes for neurodevelopmental therapy, and at special clinics in Mexico, South Korea, and Ecuador.
+MaryBetts taught her first massage class in 1975, first infant massage class in 1983 and first pediatric massage class in 1991.
+She has lectured on hydrotherapy to physical therapists, spa employees and laypeople, taught massage at professional massage schools from Anchorage to Atlanta, community colleges, hospitals, and community organizations for medical foster parents, teen parents, low-income parents and parents of children with disabilities.
+She has also taught pediatric massage at many special programs for children with disabilities, in the US, Mexico, South Korea, and Ecuador.
 In Indonesia, she created a children’s spa menu for MomNJo Spas and trained MomNJo therapists in 10 different cities.

 MaryBetts is a member of the Massage Therapy Hall of Fame